Otitis media with effusion (OME) is thick or sticky fluid behind the eardrum in the middle ear. It occurs without an ear infection.

 When to Contact a Medical Professional

-- You think you or your child might have otitis media with effusion.
+- You think you or your child might have OME.
 (You should continue to watch the condition until the fluid has disappeared.)

 - New symptoms develop during or after treatment for this disorder.